Deniskviatkovskij/FilmSync/README.md

 Give host permissions and kick unwanted guests.

-Change the color theme of the page (to be included).
+Change the color theme of the page.

+Change the language.

 ![image](https://user-images.githubusercontent.com/70482798/113350316-f9522680-9341-11eb-8a8a-1cf1293f331b.png)